6 tips for Brisbane dog owners

 1. Register your dog

-Registering your dog with us supports our 24-hour lost and found service, helping to reunite you with your pet if they get lost.
+Registering your dog with us supports our 24-hour lost and found service.
+It helps reunite you with your pet if they get lost.
 Plus, by desexing your dog you will qualify for a discounted dog registration fee.

 2. Microchip your dog

-Microchipping your dog is a simple yet effective way to ensure they can be reunited with you if they get lost.
+Microchipping your dog is simple and effective.
+It helps ensure they can be reunited with you if lost.
 The microchip contains your contact details, making it easier to quickly return your pet if they wander off.
-It’s a one-time procedure that provides lifelong peace of mind, knowing your dog can be identified even without a collar or registration tag.
+It’s a one-time procedure that provides lifelong peace of mind.
+Your dog can be identified without a collar or tag.
 Make sure you contact your vet and update the microchip if you change address!

 3. Clean up after your dog